HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 - Parameter: uid
    - Type: int
-   - Description: The user’s internal ID.
+   - Description: The user ID.
 Stored as int(10) in the database

 - Parameter: courseid
    - Type: int